adamjarret/minamp/README.md

     disableLiveReload = true

     # The <meta charset="utf-8"> element should be the first element in <head>
-    #	Instead of injecting, {{ .Hugo.Generator }} is included explicitly in layouts/partials/head/other.html
+    #	Instead of injecting, {{ hugo.Generator }} is included explicitly in layouts/partials/head/other.html
     disableHugoGeneratorInject = true

 ## Usage